 Places to Visit

 Leeds City Centre has a plethora of shops, many of which are contained inside Leeds' several shopping centres and arcades.
 The most stunning is the Victoria Quarter arcade, which includes Thornton's Arcade, home of the most famous clock in Leeds.
 It was built in 1900 and has four life-size quarterjacks, which are characters from Sir Walter Scott's novel Ivanhoe: Richard the Lionheart, Friar Tuck, Robin Hood and Gurth the Swineherd.
-Others include the Grade I-Listed Kirkgate Market and the Trinity Centre, a vast shopping area currently being constructed.
+Others include the Grade I-Listed Kirkgate Market and the Trinity Centre, a vast shopping area that opened in 2013.
 The main shopping area of Leeds is helpfully pedestrianised.
 In December, Leeds hosts one of the largest Christmas Markets in Britain.

 One of the largest shopping centres in Leeds is the White Rose Centre, located a short distance south of the city centre and easily reached by car or bus.

 There are also several pubs, clubs, cafes and restaurants scattered throughout Leeds that reflect its ethnic mix.

 Leeds is not a green city.
 Parks in the city centre itself are limited to Park Square and the small Nelson Mandela Gardens next to Millennium Square.
 There are, however, some large green areas near to Leeds City Centre, including the grounds of Kirkstall Abbey and Roundhay Park.
 The waterfront area is also a pleasant destination to sit and relax.